Planning-Inspectorate/data-model/docs/appeal-has.md

 ## hasLandownersPermission

-Indicates if the appellant has land owners permission
+Does the appellant have the landowners permission

 `hasLandownersPermission`